KyudaHQ/node-red/packages/node-red-contrib-salesforce/README.md

 - Stream listeners now support replay Ids and EMP channel paths (topics, platform events, change data capture).
 - Updated for JSforce v3 with promise-based internals and improved error handling.

+## API Version
+- Default Salesforce API version is 61.0 so streaming payloads include newer fields such as `EventUuid`.
+- Override the API version per config node in the editor when connecting to older orgs that require it.

 ## Credits

 The package is developed and maintained by [Kyuda](https://www.kyuda.io/).